-An annual fee of \$200,000 was paid to each of the Chairman of the Board and the Vice-Chairman of the Board of Directors for services rendered in 2015 in such capacities.
+An annual fee of \$200,000 was paid to each of the Chairman of the Board and the Vice-Chairman of the Board of Directors for services rendered in 2016 in such capacities.

-Fasken Martineau DuMoulin LLP, a law firm of which director Daniel Picotte is a partner, invoices the Corporation on an ongoing basis for non-director legal services provided by Mr. Picotte and other lawyers at the firm.
+Fasken Martineau DuMoulin LLP, a law firm of which director Daniel Picotte is a partner, invoices the Corporation on an ongoing basis for non-director legal services provided by lawyers other than Mr. Picotte.
+Mr. Picotte does not take part in any such services rendered and earns no remuneration in relation with amounts invoiced by this law firm to the Corporation.

-(1) This amount does not include the \$200,000 in annual Chairman and Vice-Chairman fees paid during 2015 to each of Mr. Tom A. Bruce Jones and Mr. Gianni Chiarva.
+(1) This amount does not include the \$200,000 in annual Chairman and Vice-Chairman fees paid during 2016 to each of Mr. Tom A. Bruce Jones and Mr. Gianni Chiarva.